Sabrinas Organizing

 What is memorabilia (keepsake)?

 We use memorabilia and keepsakes interchangeably.
-Both mean pretty much the same thing so throughout this post we will be talking about memorabilia as keepsakes.
+Both mean pretty much the same thing, so throughout this post, we will be talking about memorabilia as keepsakes.

 Collect things you love, that are authentic to you, and your house becomes your story.
 Erin Flett quote

-What is considered memorabilia or Keepsake?
+What is considered memorabilia or a Keepsake?

 To help you determine what your keepsakes are, below is a list of examples.